 - Astra Theme

 - Elegant Themes – Divi is a very popular and easy to use page builder.

 - Thrive Themes – Professional looking, conversion focused, and tons of great options.

 - Assignment: Install Thrive Themes on your new domain

-- If possible, make logo align with your vision, brand, and voice of your website
+If possible, make a logo that aligns with the vision, brand, and voice of your website.

 These ideas are what can take you from having just a so-so website to having a great website that helps you stand out as an authority.

-So, not only do we discuss things like types of content and on-page SEO, but we also go into more in-depth strategies like clickable titles and more.
+So, not only do we discuss things like types of content and on-page SEO (search engine optimization), but we also go into more in-depth strategies like clickable titles and more.